-This chapter describes the Windows 8.1 and Windows Phone security functions.
-The Security Functions (SFs) satisfy the security functional requirements of the Mobile Device Fundamentals protection profile.
+This chapter describes the Windows Security Functions (SFs) which satisfy the security functional requirements of the Mobile Device Fundamentals protection profile.
 The TOE also includes additional relevant security functions which are also described in the following sections, as well as a mapping to the security functional requirements satisfied by the TOE.